S2Looking/Dataset/README.md

 # Dataset
 Change detection datasets

-S2Looking will be uploaded on November.
+The S2Looking dataset will be uploaded to Baidu network disk and Google Drive in November.

 LEVIR-CD+ can also be downloaded at